 Woolrich is a business we love and have showcased many times on our blog.
-Woolrich was founded by John Rich and originates in Pennsylvania, my home state, in 1830 and has since been making a myriad of products, of which, they make one of my favorite plaid shirts as well as some pretty amazing wool blankets!
+Woolrich was founded by John Rich and originates in Pennsylvania, my home state, in 1830 and has since been making a myriad of products, of which they make one of my favorite plaid shirts as well as some pretty amazing wool blankets!
 The company, although still staying true to its American heritage and commitment to US manufacturing, has been bought and is owned by a private company headquartered in Bologna, Italy.

-Fun fact: Since Woolrich was founded in 1893 and was among the highest output productions in the area, they provided a lot of the clothing for Civil War soldiers.
+Fun fact: Since Woolrich was founded in 1893 and was among the highest output productions in the area, they provided a lot of clothing for Civil War soldiers.

 What We Like and Don’t Like About Woolrich Gettysburg Blankets

 Known among adventurers as “The Original Outdoor Clothing Company,” Woolrich manufactures high-quality clothing and gear for outdoor adventures since 1899.
 Throughout history, our mills have provided support during major historical moments by creating fine, warm wool.

 Woolrich’s blankets are still made in the U.S. through partners in Connecticut and New Hampshire, even though it closed its last American plant in 2018.
 This small town in central Pennsylvania has been home to the country’s oldest outdoor-wear manufacturer since 1830.

 You can still purchase a Gettysburg blanket, a design that’s more than 150 years old, on their website, which is made of American-made wool.
 This classic is characterized by its understated design, which remains modern with dark gray end stripes over lighter gray, as well as its wool-blend design that is comfortable and cozy.
 Plus, it’s a real piece of Americana, a replica of a blanket Woolrich issued to Union troops during the American Civil War.